bozdoz/Brilliant-Binder-Spines/README.md

 Made with love, ~~php~~, and gulp

-A very pathetic site in memory of idiotic managers who ask for the impossible.
+A very pathetic site in memory of managers who ask for the impossible.

 We're with you... every step of the way!